Now we have an enzyme called serrapeptase being tried for straightening a bent penis caused by Peyronies Disease.

 Clinical use of this enzyme as an anti-inflammatory in Europe and Asia spans over thirty years.

-Serrapeptase treatment includes chronic sinusitis, elimination of bronchopulmonary secretions (because this enzyme breaks down protein fibers, it enables the mucous to thin), torn ligaments and sprains, idiopathic edema, and other traumatic injuries, as well as postoperative inflammation.
+Treatment with this enzyme includes: chronic sinusitis, elimination of bronchopulmonary secretions (because this enzyme breaks down protein fibers, it enables the mucous to thin), torn ligaments and sprains, idiopathic edema, and other traumatic injuries, as well as postoperative inflammation.

 It has also been used as an arterial blockage treatment in Germany by Dr. Hans Alfred Nieper (1928-1998).